transfem-org/Documentation/content/en/docs/comparsion/misskey.md

   and other people's replies to your posts may not get imported)
 * admins can require approval for new users' signups
 * admins can silence users
-* admins can mark all of a user's media as NSFW
+* admins can mark all of a user's media, or a whole remote instance, as NSFW
 * GDPR-style Data Subject Access Requests (users can export all data related to themselves)
+* "bubble" timeline, where admins can show notes from selected instances
+* you can specify the visibility of each boost / renote

 ### Fun ones